azauditor/LDAPAudit/README.md

     Specify URI(s) referring to the ldap server(s); a list of URI, separated by whitespace or commas is expected; only the protocol/host/port fields are allowed.
 As an exception, if no host/port is specified, but a DN is, the DN is used to look up the corresponding host(s) using the DNS SRV records, according to RFC 2782.
 The DN must be a non-empty sequence of AVAs whose attribute type is "dc" (domain component), and must be escaped according to RFC 2396.

+-L "Display Results"

+    Search results are display in LDAP Data Interchange Format detailed in ldif(5).
+A single -L restricts the output to LDIFv1.
+A second -L disables comments.
+A third -L disables printing of the LDIF version.
+The default is to use an extended version of LDIF.

+-o "opt"

+    Specify general options.

+    ldif-wrap=no - Allows the exported data to not wrap to a new line if the line information is over 78 characters.

 For the full list of switches refer to the ldapsearch man page or consult your organization preferred Linux manual web page.

 ## Command Line Code